-A restrictive endorsement is a control technique used to restrict further action in regard to a financial instrument (usually a check), so that it is no longer a negotiable instrument that can be passed from the stated payee to a third party.
-An example of a restrictive endorsement is the "For Deposit Only" stamp used by most companies on the back of a check.
+A restrictive endorsement is a control technique used to restrict further action in regard to a financial instrument (usually a check).
+The result of a restrictive endorsement is that a financial instrument is no longer a negotiable instrument that can be passed from the stated payee to a third party.
+An example of a restrictive endorsement is the "For Deposit Only" stamp used by most companies on the back of a received check.
 This stamp effectively limits further action on the check by the stated payee to only being able to deposit it.

 A customer may send a supplier a check payment, on which is written the words "in full payment of account" or similar terms.
 This is not precisely a restrictive endorsement, since it is not restricting the further negotiability of the check.
 However, it may have a substantial impact on the ability of the supplier to obtain payment on any remaining unpaid balance on the customer's account, since depositing the check may be considered acceptance of the terms added to the check.
 The decision process when you receive such a check is: